 The micro-credit program has been initiated by OPP-OCT in the Women Saving Groups in goths of Karachi with a loan amount of Rs.
 15,000 for personal purposes.
 46 (5 last period) members of the 3 saving groups; Rose, Life saving & Saifal Maree saving group have been supported.
 Recovery is on time.

-6 trainings have been organized on kitchen gardening with 154 women from the saving groups in Orangi town.
+Food security program has formed link with the WSP to motivate women on kitchen gardening through training and model implementation.
+9 trainings have been organized on kitchen gardening with 243 women from the saving groups in Orangi town.